Danaparoid: Uses

-It is also approved for the treatment of DIC in Japan and although not approved for the following it has shown efficacy and safety in 406 case reports of paediatric use [Bidlingmaier et al. Acta Haematologica 2006;115:237-247], pregnancy [see Magnani HN.
+It is also approved for the treatment of disseminated intravascular coagulation in Japan and although not approved for the following it has shown efficacy and safety in 406 case reports of paediatric use [Bidlingmaier et al. Acta Haematologica 2006;115:237-247], pregnancy [see Magnani HN.
 Thromb Res 2010;125:297-302] 197 cases & 81 additional uses to protect cesarian section, patients in renal failure requiring intermittent [Magnani HN.
 Thromb Res 2010;125:e171-e176] or continuous (CVVRT) [Magnani HN & Wester JPJ.
 Open access Scientific Reports 2012;1/9:423-9] renal replacement therapy and in patients with hepatic disorders associated with cirrhosis such as portal vein thrombosis [Fujiyama et al. BMC Gatsroenterol 2017;17:112-20] and the sinusoidal obstruction syndrome [Kato et al. Pediatr Transplant 2017;e13099] and thrombotic micro-angiopathy [Machida et al. Bone Marrow Transplant 2016;1-3 Doi:10.1038/bmt.2016.270] that occur after haemopoietic stem-cell transplantation in patients with haematogenous and solid malignancies.

 It has also been used in Kasabach–Merritt syndrome in 3 cases.